 The Fund encourages investment managers to have effective policies addressing potential conflicts of interest.
-In respect of conflicts of interest within the Fund, Pension Committee members are required to make declarations of interest prior to each quarterly meeting.
+In respect of conflicts of interest within the Fund, Pension Committee members are required to act in accordance with the Constitution of East Sussex County Council which can be found here.
+Part 5 of the Constitution, sets out the Codes and Protocols which members of the Pension Committee have to adhere too when making decisions on behalf of the Fund.
+The Pension Committee members are required to make declarations of interest prior to each quarterly meeting.

 External managers are assessed on potential conflicts of interests and their written policies at the evaluation and appointment stage.
 Subsequent monitoring takes place by the Fund's investment consultant and independent advisor to protect the funds interests.
+The Funds' overriding obligation is to act in the best financial interests of the members, and the policy of constructive engagement with companies is consistent with the Funds' fiduciary responsibilities.